caorong/libshout-java/README.md

 * Java 1.7+
 * libshout 2.2+
+* linux64 or darwin64

+for centos should run `yum install libshout-devel` at first

 Target folder contains libshout-java.so ready for use on 32-bit Linux.
 Put it in the user.dir of your project.